top of page

 Areas of Expertise

-She has worked closely with individuals, families, and schools in providing tools to support positive development in challenging environments and can provide both home and school-based consultation for families upon request.
+Dr Jenny has worked closely with individuals, families, and schools in providing tools to support positive development.

-Additionally, she has extensive experience in psychological assessment of children, adolescents, and young adults and can provide full psychoeducational evaluations upon request.
+Additionally, she has extensive experience in psychological assessment and can provide full psychoeducational evaluations upon request.

 Research

-Dr. Rious has also been the lead coordinator on large, multi-year research projects investigating positive development in minortized populations.
+Dr. Jenny was the lead coordinator on large, multi-year research projects investigating positive development in minortized populations.
 She has presented research and provided trainings at many conferences and organizations including the American Psychological Association, Society for Research in Adolescence, Society for Research in Child Development, Children’s Hospital - Los Angeles, and Children’s Hospital-New Orleans.

 Registrations

-Dr. Rious is a licensed psychologist in the U.S. state of Louisiana (license #1513).
-She abides by the American Psychological Association's ethical guidelines, professional practice guidelines, requirements for supervision and ongoing professional development.
+Dr. Jenny is a licensed psychologist in the U.S. state of Louisiana (license #1513).
 She is also a Certified School Psychologist and abides by the National Association of School Psychologists ethical and professional practice guidelines.

 Education